mshablovskyy/gtp/README.md

 Since I cannot predict all the variations Google might append to filenames, such as `-edited`, `-sticker`, or others, suffixes allow you to manually address this issue when running the program.

-If you notice files in the `unprocessed` folder with suffixes (e.g., `-sticker`) that should be treated as their base counterparts (e.g., `file-sticker.png` → `file.png`), you can specify the suffix, which will be used as additional filter, to handle more files during execution.
+If you notice files in the `Unprocessed` folder with suffixes (e.g., `-sticker`) that should be treated as their base counterparts (e.g., `file-sticker.png` → `file.png`), you can specify the suffix, which will be used as an additional filter, to handle more files during execution.

-Keep in mind that creation date for files with suffixes is obtained from `json` file, related to file with the same name, but without suffix, as files with suffixes in name do not have their own `json` file.
+Keep in mind that the creation date for files with suffixes is obtained from the JSON file related to the file with the same name but without the suffix, as files with suffixes in their name do not have their own JSON file.

 ### Preset suffixes:

 - ` ` - actually, nothing.
 Usually, nothing is added, so this suffix is obligatory.
-- `-edited` - important suffix, which, as I understood, Google adds to files you edited in Google Photos.
-I do not know why exact modification date is not saved, but not to leave such files unprocessed, this suffix exists.
+- `-edited` - important suffix, which, as I understand, Google adds to files you edited in Google Photos.
+I do not know why the exact modification date is not saved, but not to leave such files unprocessed, this suffix exists.

 ### Usage